NayanCod/Quiz-App/README.md

 # Local Setup Guide

-This guide will walk you through setting up and running the **Quiz App** API locally on your machine.
+This guide will walk you through setting up and running the **Quiz App** locally on your machine.

 ## Prerequisites